-Australian governments require petroleum companies to conduct their activities to a high standard of environmental protection.
+Australian governments require petroleum and Greenhouse Gas (GHG) companies to conduct their activities to a high standard of environmental protection.

 Australian Regulatory Environment

-Regulation of Offshore Petroleum Projects in Commonwealth Waters
+Regulation of Offshore Petroleum and Greenhouse Gas Projects in Commonwealth Waters

-Current Australian Government legislation relevant to environmental management of offshore petroleum exploration and development activities includes:
+Current Australian Government legislation relevant to environmental management of offshore petroleum exploration and production, and GHG development activities includes:

 - Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act);